tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/server_api/other_intl.md

-Plus, some unofficial versions for other languages are provided by third-party developers:
+Unofficial versions for other languages provided by third-party developers:

 <a href="https://github.com/huangnaiang/xinge-node-sdk">Node.js server</a>